Designations Congruent with Things: Chapter 13

 “I like the way you touch your guitar,” Hermann offers.

-Newt, in the middle of sedately sipping his orange juice, inhales it, chokes, starts coughing, and then manages to hang onto his hysterical laughter by the skin of his teeth, put his glass down, and gasp, “oh my god, no. Or yeah, okay, good try, I guess?
-I was not expecting that one, I will give you that, and guitars are sexy, sure, everyone knows that—”
+Newt, in the middle of sedately sipping his orange juice, inhales it, chokes, starts coughing, and then manages to hang onto his hysterical laughter by the skin of his teeth, put his glass down, and gasp, “Oh my god, no. Or yeah, okay, good try, I guess?
+I was not expecting that one, I’ll give you that, and guitars are sexy, sure, everyone knows—”

 “Will you shut up?”
 Hermann snaps.
 “You miserable excuse for a biologist.
 Do you even have a prefrontal cortex?”

-“Or, we could just have another insult decade,” Newt says, still amused, pressing his fingers against his right temple and shoveling another forkful of pancakes into his mouth.
-“That might be safer, though I advise you, in the spirit of pure sportsmanship, to stay away from neuroscience-based insults because you do not want to go up against me in that particular subgenre of verbal warfare.
-But, um, getting back to the guitar thing, would you describe yourself as having inappropriate thoughts about guitars that I’ve owned over the years?
+“Or, we could just have another insult decade.”
+Newt, still amused, presses his fingers against his temple and shovels another forkful of pancakes into his mouth.
+“That might be safer, though I advise you, in the spirit of sportsmanship, to stay away from biology-based insults because you do not want to go up against me in that particular subgenre of verbal warfare.
+But, um, getting back to the guitar thing, would you describe yourself as having inappropriate thoughts about guitars I’ve owned over the years?
 Because I’m pretty sure those aren’t my fault.
 Your hypothetical inappropriate thoughts, I mean.
 I have a normal relationship with my guitar du jour, in that it’s a little bit of a love/hate thing.
 Wait.
 On second thought, I don’t know, do I have an inappropriately sensual regard for my guitar?
-Maybe I do?
+Maybe I do, maybe I lack calibration when it comes to ‘sensual regard’ and there’s a flaw in my perspective that I can’t see?
 I’m willing to entertain the possibility.
+For sure.
 I don’t think so though.
-No, seriously though, listen to this.
-I think there’s something really unnatural going on with Descartes in my brain, and I’m not sure if it’s literally your fault, or some kind of mental synergy, but maybe it’s the same for you; are you obsessed with guitars, do you think?
+Seriously, listen to this: there’s something really unnatural going on with Descartes in my brain.
+I’m not sure if it’s literally your fault, or some kind of mental synergy, but maybe it’s the same for you; are you obsessed with guitars, a little bit?
 Inappropriately so?
 Do you think about them a lot?
-Do they crop up in your inner monologue from time to time with this horrible bittersweet feeling of absolute longing for a more rational world?”
+Do they crop up in your inner monologue from time to time with a horrible and bittersweet Absolut Longing for a more rational world?”

 “Guitars?”
 Hermann snaps.
 “No. On a related note, I never wish to speak of this again.”